 If your semi-truck accident has left you injured, angry, confused, and upset, you are not alone.
 Kaine Law has represented many truck accident survivors, and we have seen first-hand how such events can upend people’s lives.

-Our Atlanta semi-truck accident lawyer can help you hold the at-fault party accountable through a claim or lawsuit.
+Our Atlanta truck accident lawyer can help you hold the at-fault party accountable through a claim or lawsuit.
 This way, you can focus on your physical recovery while we fight for fair compensation.

 Semi-Truck Accident Damages

 “Damages” is the legal term for money awarded to someone who was injured by another person’s neglectful or reckless behavior.
 This money is usually paid by the at-fault party’s insurance company.
 If the at-fault party is not insured, you can collect compensation from them directly.

 Semi-truck accident damages may include reimbursement for any injury that you can directly connect to the accident.
 As an example, let us assume someone suffers a serious back injury and damage to their car in a semi-truck crash.
 They might qualify for:

 - Trauma and suffering based on the physical and emotional pain of the injury